lansana/medium/README.md

 # Medium

-This is my rendition of Medium (medium.com).
+This is a Medium.com clone.
 I built it in AngularJS and Laravel, and it took about 2-3 months.

 Check out the walk-through [here](https://www.youtube.com/watch?v=n-vsNmj5AcY&feature=youtu.be).